alexcu2718/fdf/README.md

 ## Future Plans

-### Modularization
+### Modularisation

 While avoiding excessive fragmentation, I plan to extract reusable components (like platform-specific FFI utilities) into separate crates.
 This will improve maintainability without sacrificing the project's cohesive design.

 ### Feature Enhancements

-*DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use).
+**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use).

-*Extended File Types**: Support for searching device drivers, and other special files.
+**Extended File Types**: Support for searching device drivers, and other special files.

-*POSIX Compliance**: Broader support for Illumos/Solaris and other POSIX systems (currently challenging due to QEMU complexities(and laziness)).
+**POSIX Compliance**: Broader support for Illumos/Solaris and other POSIX systems (currently challenging due to QEMU complexities(and laziness)).

 ### Platform Expansion